Zuzze/xkcd-comics/README.md

 }
 ```

-**Note!** Current API does not support returning multiple comics at once, only one at a time.
+**Note** Current API does not support returning multiple comics at once, only one at a time.
 If we would own the API and multiple comics would be wanted to fetch at once, it might make sense to add new endpoint to API that returns n last comics at once in one API call instead of concurrently requesting them separately on the client.

 To figure out the `num`s (IDs) of last 10 comics, you have to first request the `num` (ID) of current comic.
 After this previous 9 comics can be requested.
 Comics will be displayed once all 10 comics have been loaded.
+Loading state is observed in store and loading spinner is displayed during loading for the user.

 ### axios